daviesian/wal-g-issue-81/README.md

-To run, make sure you have AWS credentials available somewhere (through EC2 metadata or ~/.aws/credentials), then:
+To run, make sure you have AWS credentials available somewhere (through EC2 metadata or ~/.aws/credentials).
+Update the value of `WALE_S3_PREFIX` in `docker-compose.yml`, then:

 ```
 $ docker-compose up